Contemplating the Consequences of New CLIA Goals

 “While narrowing limits may increase miss rates per challenge, we do not expect a high unsuccessful rate based on the data simulations provided by the PT programs.
 We expect the rates of unsatisfactory events would be low based on the simulation data, and that the rates of unsuccessful events (two consecutive or two out of three testing events being unsatisfactory) would be even lower; therefore, we believe it is reasonable to propose tighter limits given current analytic accuracy.
 We used all data available to us to minimize the negative consequences of the proposed changes (for example, too many unsuccessful performances) to acceptance limits, including simulations provided by PT programs.”

 Thus, the goals being proposed are trying to keep 98-99% of laboratories in compliance, and at most, trying to reject about 1-2 % of the current performing laboratories.
-Hardly a radical improvement.
+This is hardly a radical improvement.
 The expansion of regulated analytes and the tightening of goals merely keeps CLIA relevant, rather than antiquated, in the realm of laboratory testing.

 Another reason to view the new proposed goals as authentic performance specifications is to examine how they were changed.
 Primarily, the new proposed goals were tightened to conform more closely to the biological goals :